maryvillondo/MHA/media/dvd/ReadMe.txt

-This is where uploaded DVD images from moviehouseautomate database are stored.
+This is where uploaded DVD images are stored.